Diffusion Models

 Diffusion models work by learning from training datasets and then discarding them after training.
 They also add noise to an image in a reversible manner, learn to de-noise the image and apply what the model learned to create entirely new images.
 Generative Pre-trained Transformer (GPT) image tools such as Dall-E2 and Microsoft Designer use diffusion models.

-Why Are Diffusion Models Important?
+Why are Diffusion Models Important?

 Diffusion models have provided an innovative and effective approach to image creation that is considered superior to alternative approaches for creating high-quality images, including generative adversarial networks (GANs), Variational Autoencoders (VAEs), and Flow-based models.
 Unlike GANs, diffusion models smooth out distributions, resulting in diffusion models having more diversity in images.
 This means the diffusion model can provide multiple variations of an image compared with the older approaches to image generation and noise reduction.
 Diffusion models are in their infancy yet are already demonstrating their superiority to traditional approaches.